ea-q-le/manheimcrawler/README.md

   in case year of the vehicle is not advertised.
   Such vehicles are skipped so that the year is assigned as `-1`.

+- Vehicle title is being fetched from the `Auction` page insted of from within the CR window.
+Thus eliminating the need to additional maintenance on the CR window.
+- `Vehicle` to String method is updated accordingly.
+- Code cleanup conducted within the `CRAnalyzer` class.

 ---

 ## Future Improvements / Work-in-Progress

-> Vehicle year analysis

-- Add logic to eliminate the vehicles younger than certain age.
-  Current logic only limits the older vehicles per specifications.
-- Update the code to fetch the vehicle information from the `Auction` window.
-  Current logic fetches the information from within the `CR` window.

 > Vehicle odometer information